Exercise for Weight Management

 Dieting Makes You A Victim

-Very often you are feeling like you are being punished for something that you did wrong that got you “this way”.
-After all, why is it that so many movie stars show how they’ve lost a ton of weight on Jenny Craig or other diet plans.
-Well, that was THEN – try to see a picture of them NOW!
-The vast majority of them have regained the weight, JUST LIKE YOU!
+Do you feeling like you are being punished for something that you did wrong that made you gain weight?
+Or are you not yet in a larger body and afraid of gaining weight.
+After all, why is it that so many movie stars show how they’ve lost a ton of weight on Jenny Craig or other diet plans?
+Take a look at the biggest losers now!
+The vast majority of them, despite continuing their exercise have regained the weight they struggled to lose!
+And even worse, a few have such damaged metabolisms that their doctors don't know if they will EVER be able to eat a normal amount of food just to stay where they are!

 If you are dieting, you already feel like a failure because you gained weight in the first place!
 My best friend Yolanda could eat more than a sumo wrestler while I ate rabbit food.
 She NEVER gained weight – and she’s still thin.
 That’s her body type, which she was lucky enough to inherit!
 And unfortunately, it’s women with the other kind of body type- where you have a rounded shape, who want to lose weight the most, and will have the most impossible time, because you are fighting nature, and damaging your metabolism while trying!